CVM Store: Visual Music DVDs, Books, Journals, Catalogs

 Oskar Fischinger: Ten Films DVD (2006) CVM Release

 Films include Spirals, Study Nr.
 6, Study Nr.
 7, Kreise (Circles), Allegretto, Radio Dynamics, Motion Painting no. 1; plus three of Fischinger's very first films: Wax Experiments, Spiritual Constructions, and Walking from Munich to Berlin.
 Bonus features include Home Movies from Fischinger's Berlin Studio c.
 1931, never-released early experiments and animation tests, a selection of paintings and photographs, film notes and a biography.
-NTSC, region-free. $30 private home use, $200 institutions.
+NTSC, region-free. $30 private home use, $225 institutions.
+Contact us if you need to purchase streaming rights for individual films.
 (For classroom and library use only.
 Does not include public performance rights, may not be used for public screenings or museum/gallery exhibitions)

 Private home use ONLY, $30.
 No other permissions are included, no public exhibition permitted.